akashsahu1993/PrimeNumberGenerator/README.md

 #Prime Number Generator

 Steps :
-1. import the project in eclipse using "Existing Maven Project".
+1. import the project using "Existing Maven Project" option.
 2. run the project using "Run as Java Application" with the main class present in "ApplicationStart.java".
-3. Please go through "RequestResponseFormat.xls" excel to hit the end point URL.
+3. Please go through below instructions to hit the end point URL.

 Request Type								End Point URL									Request Format